-Seagreens has won awards for its food and health research, for its ingredients and consumer products.
+It has won awards for its food and health research, its ingredients for manufacturing, and its iconic consumer products.

-With many years’ experience in this unusual field, the company has set the standard for sustainable wild seaweed harvesting and production which far exceeds European and US Organic Standards.
+With many years’ experience in this unusual field, Seagreens set a new standard for sustainable wild seaweed harvesting and production which far exceeds EU and US Organic Standards.

-The head office is based near London’s Gatwick Airport in West Sussex and its award-winning joint venture production is located on the Isle of Lewis in the Outer Hebrides in Scotland.
+The head office is based near London’s Gatwick Airport in West Sussex and production is licenced through Production Partnerhips in the British Isles and elsewhere in the Nordic region.

-In 2010 Seagreens' founder also set up the Seaweed Health Foundation as an independent, not-for-profit forum for seaweed reseach, stnadards and education, and to support the growth of a sustainable human food seaweed industry in and around the British Isles.
+In 2010 Seagreens' founder also set up the Seaweed Health Foundation as an independent, not-for-profit forum for seaweed research, standards and information, and to support the growth of a sustainable human food seaweed industry in and around the British Isles.

 1998 Small scale harvesting begins on the remote Norwegian island of Frøya.
 Seagreens is certified Organic by the Soil Association in Britain and Probio in Norway.
-In London, in an independent taste test against table and ‘low sodium’ salts votes the oatcake with Seagreens ‘best tasting oatcake’.
+In London, in an independent taste test against table and ‘low sodium’ salts in oatcakes, Seagreens is voted the ‘best tasting oatcake’.
 Featured in 'The Low Salt Cookbook'.

-2000 A further Anglo-Norwegian joint venture continues to develop food quality production at a second facility still further north in Arctic Lapland.
-In England, Artisan Bread, an independent baker now with nationwide distribution, becomes Seagreens’ first branded ingredient customer.
+2000 Food quality production continues at a second facility still further north in Arctic Lapland.
+In England, Artisan Bread, an independent baker with nationwide distribution, becomes Seagreens’ first branded ingredient customer.

-2007 British Government funding enables Seagreens to participate in the new Centre for Food Innovation's research project to identify natural alternatives for fats, suagars and salt at Sheffield Hallam University.
-The search begins for suitable harvesting and a factory in Scotland.
+2007 Government funding enables Seagreens to participate in the new Centre for Food Innovation's research project at Sheffield Hallam University, to identify natural alternatives for fats, sugars and salt.
+The search begins for suitable harvesting and production in Scotland.